Alaska Sea Kayak Touring

 So below is the proposed route for our trip this has been provided by Ryan Collins who is going to be our local guide.
 We know Ryan and have paddled with him in Cornwall he is a sound guy and all round good egg.

-The overall kayaking plan is to work our way from the Southwestern corner of Prince William Sound, starting in the South then paddle back to the Passage Canal and Whittier.
+The overall touring plan is to work our way from the Southwestern corner of Prince William Sound, starting in the South then paddle back to the Passage Canal and Whittier.
 Our goal will be to average 15 miles/day, with some shorter and some longer days depending on weather, availability of camps and group strength.

 I’m not going to get into the details of what we will see each day because everywhere you look in Prince William Sound is beautiful, unique and the wildlife is just that, wild.
 As you will see below, there are a variety of routes we can take which we won’t know until our adventure is underway.
 Of course, we hope to see bears, whales, porpoise, sea lions and deer.
 Seals and Otter are pretty much guaranteed near the glaciers.
 For the birders out there, you won’t be disappointed as the Sound is abundant with sea and shore birds!

-The Paddle Plan:
+The Touring Plan:

 Day 1: The 2-hour (65-mile) charter boat journey South, is a great opportunity to get acquainted with the Sound, and get a lay of the land for our adventure.
 The water taxi drops us off at a beautiful beach where we will set up a basecamp for the next 3 days.
 Once basecamp is set, we will go for a paddle to see a Kittiwake Rookery and search for wildlife.